 What happens when I arrive?

-In addition to getting the green light to travel through the Safe Travels program, visitors to Hawaii still need to pass temperature checks upon arrival.
-You will have to show your photo identification and a QR code — either on your phone or printed on paper.
+In addition to getting the green light to travel through the Safe Travels program, you will have to show your photo identification and a QR code — either on your phone or printed on paper.
 You might as well have the QR code on your mobile as you should have it charged and ready for use.
 Officials at the airport may want to verify that they can reach you and may place a test call to your phone.

 Can I travel to every Hawaiian island?

-Oahu — Travelers landing in Honolulu (either from outside the state of Hawaii or from another island) who had a negative COVID-19 test within 72 hours before travel do not need to take an additional covid test upon arrival.
+Oahu — After July 8, travelers landing in Honolulu (either from outside the state of Hawaii or from another island) who have been fully vaccinated will not need to pre-test.
+Other travelers will continue needing a negative COVID-19 test taken within 72 hours before flight time to avoid quarantine.

-Island of Hawaii — Travelers to the Big Island from outside the state must have a negative COVID-19 test taken within 72 hours before traveling there.
-They are also required to take a COVID-19 test upon arrival, which is offered for free at the airport.
+Island of Hawaii — Travelers to the Big Island from outside the state must have a negative COVID-19 test taken within 72 hours before traveling there — or, after July 8, proof of full vaccination.
+In addition, one-quarter of arriving passengers will be randomly selected to receive a free rapid COVID-19 antigen test upon arrival.
+Those with proof of full vaccination completed will not need to complete the on-arrival rapid test.

 Best Travel Credit Cards